 You can find the application deadlines for the current application period on CEU's central admissions website.
-For the academic year 2022-2023, the application deadline for PhD programs is 1 February 2022, (23:59 CET).
+For the academic year 2022-2023, the application deadline for PhD programs was 1 February 2022 (23:59 CET).

 What does the deadline mean?

 - You have submitted online all application materials.
 Materials sent by postal mail, electronic mail or fax are not considered.

 - You have sent your application only once and you have made sure it is 100% complete.
 You cannot edit an application after it has been submitted, and we do not accept materials sent in alternative ways.